 Overall, the GIWW to Clovelly Hydrologic Restoration (BA-02) Project appears to be in good condition with only a few minor deficiencies noted during the inspection.
 Deficiencies included approximately five (5) damaged warning signs located in the vicinity of Structures 4, 4A-4B, and along the newly constructed breach closure between Structures 4 and 4A.
+There were also 3 daymark signs that were missing or improperly oriented at Structure 14 and 1.
 The existing wooden warning signs were rotting and falling apart.
-We have included the replacement of the wooden signs with aluminum signs under the 2015 Maintenance Project currently bidding through CPRA.
-There are no other issues that will require maintenance as a result of the 2015 Annual Inspection.
+We have included the replacement of the wooden signs with aluminum signs under the 2016 Maintenance Project currently proceeding to construction.
+Structure 91 has vegetation covering a bullet-hole ridden warning sign, while structure 35 has moderate corrosion on bulkhead; both structures require close observation.
+However, there are no other issues that will require maintenance as a result of the 2016 Annual Inspection.